 Once you have started:

-- Meet weekly if at all possible – weekly gatherings form community, but also bear in mind that most people can’t usually come every week.
+- Meet weekly if at all possible – weekly gatherings form community, but bear in mind that most people can’t usually come every week.

 - Take an interest in the everyday stuff – regular ‘News Slots’ in your gatherings build a sense of community.